 Nomination Process: Nominations for speakers may come from any member of the ePIC Collaboration, including self-nominations and nominations from members of the ePIC CTC.
 Nominating individuals should follow the instructions provided by the ePIC CTC regarding the submission of nominations.

 Announcement of Speaker Recommendations: After selecting a speaker, the ePIC CTC recommendations will be posted on the collaboration's agreed platform as soon as the speaker accepts the talk.
-This entails posting to the epic-talk mailing list and the ePIC Conference Wiki Page and may be subject to potential changes upon the implementation of the ePIC Collaboration documentation management system.
+This entails posting to the epic-talk mailing list and the ePIC Conferences web page and may be subject to potential changes as the Collaboration’s document management systems evolve.

 III.2 Direct Invitations